jervisfm/resqlite/README.md

 SQL statements need to be deterministic and cannot make use of non-deterministic functions such as random().

 ## Project Setup / Dependencies
 For implementation, we make use of Go programming language.
+Please visit https://golang.org/dl/ to get the lastest version of Goland.
+This project was created with Go lang 1.9

 For RPC setup, we make use of the gRPC library from Google.